“Over the Mountains of the Moon, down the Valley of the Shadow, ride, boldly ride…if you seek for El Dorado.”

 During our inaugural visit, two terms often used in Mexico could be used to describe how my friend Bill Resnik and I ordered.
 Those two words are machismo and bravado.
 Assuming such inexpensive burritos would also be small, we ordered two apiece.
 One burrito would feed a small family, especially if smothered with the chile rojo (red) or chile verde (green).
 This Panaderia doesn’t scrimp in stuffing its burritos.

-The best bet for meat lovers is the Almuerzo burrito with potatoes, eggs, cheese and your choice of ham, bacon, sausage and chorizo–or better still, enjoy all four meats.
+24 June 2014: The best bet for meat lovers is the Almuerzo burrito with potatoes, eggs, cheese and your choice of ham, bacon, sausage and chorizo–or better still, enjoy all four meats.
 Almuerzo, a Spanish term for lunch, is a bit of a misnomer since the four aforementioned meats are just as good during desayuno (breakfast).
 Your immediate impression is “wow, this huge.”
 Your next utterance will be “wow, this is good!”
-The green chile has a very pleasant piquancy, more bite than chile used at most New Mexican restaurants.
-It’s also very flavorful with sweet-savory flavorful reminders that chile is more fruit than vegetable.
+The green chile is rather mild, less bite than chile used at most New Mexican restaurants.
+Thankfully it’s very flavorful with sweet-savory flavorful reminders that chile is more fruit than vegetable.
 The four meats are plentiful, all perfectly prepared with the characteristic smokiness of bacon taking center stage, but it may have been the potatoes with which we were most impressed.
 These are not blandish potatoes which have sat around for a while before being served.
 They have a fresh flavor with the occasional crispy caramelized bits.

 The pastry case is never far from view or out of mind so even those of you with iron willpower will succumb to its lure.
 Bring a friend and share whatever pastries you decide on.
 Frankly, every aspect of Panaderia El Dorado is meant to be shared.
 It’s a great place to share with friends and family who have a passion for wonderful Mexican pastries and some of the very best burritos in Albuquerque.